Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Bonnor-Melvin geometric confinement

 It is crucial to highlight that the singular behavior of the function \(\eta(\rho)\) and the magnetic field \(H\), resulting from their oscillatory nature, plays a central role in the structure of spacetime.
 Specifically, \(\eta(\rho)\) vanishes at discrete points \(\rho = \frac{\kappa\pi}{\sqrt{2\Lambda}}\), where \(\kappa \in \mathbb{Z}_{\geq 0}\) (i.e., \(\kappa\) is a non-negative integer).
 At these points, the metric component \(g_{\phi\phi}\) degenerates, leading to a breakdown in the spacetime structure.
-This degeneration signals the appearance of a singularity in the spacetime, often associated with topologically stable defects, such as domain walls.
+This degeneration signals the appearance of a singularity in the spacetime, often associated with topologically stable defects, such as effective confinement walls.
 Such singularities in \(\eta(\rho)\) mark regions where field configurations undergo sharp transitions, with potential implications for the formation of matter or photon rings within the spatial domain \(\rho \in \left[0, \frac{\pi}{\sqrt{2\Lambda}}\right]\).
 The degeneration of \(g_{\phi\phi}\) at these specific points creates critical locations in spacetime where the smooth geometry is disrupted, facilitating the emergence of localized phenomena and topological features in the system.
 These features suggest a direct connection between the geometry of spacetime and the electromagnetic field.
 The vanishing of \(\eta(\rho)\) at certain \(\rho\)-values leads to undefined or degenerate metric components, highlighting the presence of localized defects or boundaries.
 This, in turn, indicates the formation of topological defects and electromagnetic confinement, all of which are tightly linked to the singular behavior of the metric within the specified spatial region.
 This property demands rigorous investigation, as it has profound implications for the understanding of spacetime structure and the dynamics of electromagnetic fields, particularly in the context of localized phenomena and field confinement within specific spatial domains.
+It is important to clarify that the surfaces at \(\rho = \frac{\pi}{\sqrt{2\Lambda}}\) are not domain walls in the strict field-theoretic sense, where a domain wall separates distinct vacuum phases of a field.
+Instead, these surfaces correspond to geometric or topological defects arising from the degeneration of the angular metric component \(g_{\phi\phi}\).
+At these radii, the compact \(\phi\)-dimension collapses, producing singularities in the spacetime structure.
+Consequently, these boundaries act as effective confinement walls for fields within the radial domain, similar to domain walls phenomenologically, but their origin is purely geometric rather than associated with a phase transition of the field.
+This distinction emphasizes the role of topology and geometry in the confinement mechanism present in the BMM spacetime.\\